samburcksen/nixos-config/README.md

-# system-configuratio
+# system-configuration
-My System configuration using NixOs, Home-Manager and some regular dotfiles
+My system configuration using NixOs, Home-Manager and some regular dotfiles

 The following hosts are configured:
 - Desktop PC